He kept writing to me every couple of years. Each time, I hit the delete button.

 Except, the Holy Spirit kept nudging my heart that this was not a good idea.

 My husband and I would both say that perhaps our greatest area of strength is trust.
 I have no concern whatsoever that he would be unfaithful to me, and vice versa.
 That said, we have been through some excruciatingly painful times in our marriage where I wondered how we would hold on.
-God has been faithful to us through our trials and even when certain years seemed like our undoing, He carried us through and made us stronger.
+God has been faithful to us through our trials and even when certain years seemed like our undoing, He carried us through.

 What concerned me is that during those times of uncertainty when we were struggling, I started to wonder about those past relationships and although I knew that I was committed to my husband, the very thought of peering into their current lives seemed dangerous.
 So I listened.